RRWWW/bookdown-template/README.md

 *This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template.*

 (And starring the repo would be nice too!)
+Ha!
+Ha!

 ### Demo Video